 The townhouses are preferred housing, each unit housing 8 junior or senior residents.
 Total resident capacity is 112.

-The hall director lives on the 2nd floor of the Link and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).
+The HD lives in a campus house and supervises 9 student staff members (2 Hagen RAs, 2 Tiedemann RAs, 3 McCarthy RAs, 1 Townhouses Assistant Hall Director and 1 McCarthy Student Hall Manager).

 Bechtel is a traditional hall housing 140 First Year residents.
 Bechtel rooms are suite style, with a bathroom joining two double occupancy rooms.
 Each floor has a lounge.